bigwheel/actions-runner-controller/README.md

 - The organization level
 - The enterprise level

-ARC runners can be deployed as 1 of 2 abstractions:
+Runners can be deployed as 1 of 2 abstractions:

 - A `RunnerDeployment`
 - A `RunnerSet`

-We go into details about the differences between the 2 abstractions later, initially lets look at how to deploy a basic `RunnerDeployment` at the 3 possible management hierarchies.
+We go into details about the differences between the 2 later, initially lets look at how to deploy a basic `RunnerDeployment` at the 3 possible management hierarchies.

 ### Repository Runners

 To launch a single self-hosted runner, you need to create a manifest file that includes a `RunnerDeployment` resource as follows.
 This example launches a self-hosted runner with name *example-runnerdeploy* for the *actions-runner-controller/actions-runner-controller* repository.